wodby/docs/1.0/docs/stacks/solr-drupal/index.md

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.5.0

+- 🚨 This update requires server infrastructure at least 5.9.0
+- 🪦 Solr 7.5, 7.6 will no longer get updates (update to 7.7)
+- 🏔 Alpine Linux updated to 3.15

 ### 2.4.0

 - ⭐️ Added Zookeeper service, you can now upload Search API Solr config sets via admin UI, see [instructions](#solr-cloud-with-zookeeper-recommended)